heblacky/tism3/README.md

 ## Deployment

-The site is configured for deployment to onlydowns.xyz.
+The site is configured for deployment to onlytism.com.

 To deploy:
 1. Run `./deploy.sh` to build the static site